zzzprojects/learn-orm/tutorials/roslyn-scripting/environment-setup.md

 Roslyn is the open-source implementation of both the C# and Visual Basic compilers with an API surface for building code analysis tools.

-So first we will need to install the [Microsoft.CodeAnalysis.CSharp.Scripting](https://www.nuget.org/packages/Microsoft.CodeAnalysis.CSharp.Scripting) NuGet package.
+So first, we will need to install [Microsoft.CodeAnalysis.CSharp.Scripting](https://www.nuget.org/packages/Microsoft.CodeAnalysis.CSharp.Scripting) NuGet package.

 So let's open the Visual Studio and create a new project.